TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Canticle

-Canticle is a very small planet, estimated at only 322km in diameter, but with gravity within the ranges that would be expected for larger planets, caused by its highly Invested iron core.
+Canticle is a very small planet, estimated at only 322km in diameter, but with gravity within the ranges that would be expected for larger planets, caused by its highly Invested core.
 The surface is blasted every day by intense sunlight capable of melting the land.

 ### Grand Apparatus